2019 NSBA Western Show Team World Championship

-The NSBA Western Show Team Championship offers competition for both High School and Middle School riders with awards provided for Individuals and Teams.
+The NSBA Western Show Team World Championship offers competition for both High School and Middle School riders with awards provided for Individuals and Teams.
 Competition guidelines allow teams to be formed providing they are currently part of an organized show team.
 Organizations such as the Interscholastic Equestrian Association (IEA), Youth Equestrian Development Association (YEDA) or a like organization will be accepted.

 High School Division - grades 9-12 and Middle School Division - grades 5-8